hussam95/ETL-pipeline-python/readme.md

 3. Loading of data in SQL or NoSQL databases

 The loaded data is then used in end applications.
-One possible use case is using the cleaned data for business reporting using tools like [Tableau](https://www.tableau.com/) and [MS Power BI](https://powerbi.microsoft.com/).
+One possible use case is analyzing the cleaned data for business reporting using tools like [Tableau](https://www.tableau.com/) and [MS Power BI](https://powerbi.microsoft.com/).

 ## Explaining Work in Repo